google/turbinia/docs/developing-new-tasks.md

 automatically).
 This is used for non-Evidence files that you want to save (for example log files).

+If you want to write temporary files from your task, you should do this relative to the self.output_dir.
+This is a directory that is unique for this Task.

 After the `run()` method returns, the TurbiniaResults object will be returned to the server, and the new Evidence will be considered to see if there are other Tasks that are listening for it, and if there are, those Tasks will be